 Note: Rows can be increased or decreased as needed for larger or smaller hands.
 Cast on number of stitches can also be adjusted for longer or shorter gloves, simply add 2 sts to the end for the first hdc.

-I want to know what you think!
+Please leave me a comment below, I’d love to know what you think!